 - Drain them well keeping the garlic cloves with the potatoes, and shake dry on low heat until they become furry around the edges.

-- Mash the potatoes thoroughly then add liquid, either cream or milk, gradually.
+- Mash the potatoes thoroughly then add liquid, either cream and/or milk, gradually.

 - Mash again with fork or potato masher and add a knob of butter to finish.